PythonPieMan/uscapitol-sentiment-analysis/README.md

 The result, I thought, was something super interesting to see.
 There seems to be a fairly even distribution in terms of polarity, but the subjectivity displays what almost looks like a funnel.
 That is, many of the points are located in the upper part of the grid and gradually taper off towards zero - 1 meaning super opinionated, 0 meaning completely objective language.

-Essentially, this is telling us the obvious - people generally have very strong opinions around Capitol Hill being invaded
+Essentially, this is telling us the obvious - people generally have very strong opinions around Capitol Hill being invaded.

 -------------------------------
 # Line Chart